allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ---
 Currently, in the Android world, the topic of modularization is very popular.
 Many bloggers describe their experiences with it and analyze what [Google recommends](https://developer.android.com/topic/modularization/patterns).
-Our team started the modularization process before it was so hot.
+Our team started the modularization process before it was hot.
 I will describe our reasons, decisions, problems and give you some advice.
 We will see if modularization makes sense and what it brings to the table.
 I will also post some statistics showing what it looked like before and after the modularization process.